Team AckoOct 14, 2022

 The traffic density in India can be very high due to the sheer number of vehicles.
 While you may drive safely and ensure you follow traffic rules, there may be unavoidable mishaps.
 The process to raise a claim for car insurance after an accident has evolved over the years.
 Technology and digitizing of various transactions have made it easier to follow certain procedures.
 Read on to learn what steps you need to take after an accident in India.

 Claiming car insurance after an accident requires a careful understanding of the procedure of registering the claim with your insurance company.
-Below is a step-by-step guide for making a car insurance claim:
+Below is a step-by-step guide for making a car accident insurance claim:

 Make a call to your insurance company to inform them about the accident and give detailed information about the damages to your car.
 Ensure you do not withhold any information from your insurer as it may be counterproductive while settling claims.

 Inform the police about the accident immediately and file a First Information Report (FIR), if required.
 FIR is required in case of theft, road accidents or fire.
 You may not require an FIR if it is for minor dents and scratches.
 And you will require it when a third party is involved in the accident.

 Make sure you take enough pictures of the damage and the place of the accident.
 Ensure the photographs are clear and damages are visible so that the insurance company will be able to examine the extent of physical damages and settle the claim accordingly.

 To process the claim, the insurance company requires certain documents such as a copy of the insurance policy, FIR, the owner-driver’s Driving Licence, a copy of the Registration Certificate of your car, etc. Ensure you submit these documents and work with your insurer for a hassle-free experience.